Home > Moving > City Guides > Best Places to Buy a Home in San Antonio

 • Perfect For: Singles, young professionals, families, retirees

-With its scenic tree-lined streets, fascinating historic sites, and gorgeous properties in styles ranging from Renaissance Revival to Art Deco and more, Alamo Heights is definitely among the best places to buy a home in San Antonio.
-This older neighborhood is currently experiencing a strong buyers market and is a great choice for families, as well as singles and young professionals.
-In addition to good walkability, abundant green spaces and things to do, and some of San Antonio’s best restaurants, Alamo Heights boasts practical amenities like a top-notch school district.
-Parents can feel confident sending their children to excellent schools like Cambridge Elementary and Alamo Heights High School.
-To top it all off, Alamo Heights is centrally located and within 15 minutes of the city center!
+With its scenic tree-lined streets, fascinating historic sites, and gorgeous properties in styles ranging from Renaissance Revival to Art Deco and more, Alamo Heights is among the best places to buy a home in San Antonio.
+This older suburb is a great choice for families, as well as singles and young professionals.
+In addition to abundant green spaces and some of San Antonio’s best restaurants, Alamo Heights boasts practical amenities like the top-notch Alamo Heights Independent School District, so parents can feel confident sending their children to excellent local schools like Cambridge Elementary and Alamo Heights High School.
+To top it all off, Alamo Heights is centrally-located and just 12 minutes from Downtown San Antonio!

 Things to Do in Alamo Heights